gustavo-flyer/dotfiles/README.md

 Once configured, on any future launch of a devcontainer your repo will be cloned into the container and the contents of `dotfiles` will be symlinked into the `$HOME` directory.

-Customize your environment easily with:
+Customize your container easily by:

-- Add new scripts to `dotfiles/.local/bin`.
+- Adding new scripts to `dotfiles/.local/bin`.
-- Add other dotfiles and dotdirs (e.g. `.zshrc`) to `dotfiles/`.
+- Adding other dotfiles and dotdirs (e.g. `.zshrc`) to `dotfiles/`.

 More advanced customizations are possible by editing the `install` script to change or extend the installation behavior.